h2020-westlife-eu/wp6-vm/README.md

 # WP6 - Virtual folder - test environment
-A vagrant pool to configure VM environment with private West-life Virtual Research Environment.
-Use this for test/production environment, for development go https://github.com/h2020-westlife-eu/west-life-wp6
+A vagrant pool to configure VM environment with private West-life Virtual Folder.
+Use this to prepare test/development environment.
+For source codes of VF, see https://github.com/h2020-westlife-eu/west-life-wp6

 ## Introduction
 West-Life is a H2020 Virtual Research Environment project that will provide the application level services specific to uses cases in structural biology.